 3. If someone in a position of authority asks you a question, answer it.
 If they ask you for identification, provide it.
 You just might fit the characteristics of someone who has committed a crime.
 No matter who you are.
 If you have been profiled or harassed, deal with it later.
 If you don’t cooperate, you will always make the situation worse.

 4. Understand that law enforcement deals with bad guys frequently.
 Being the police is not easy.
 Dealing with bad guys requires acting a certain way towards them.
 It may not look pleasant, because it’s not.
 Don’t handcuff the police.
 Let them do their job so that the good guys are safe.
 And respect goes both ways.
 Without one, there is no hope for the other.
 Without mutual respect, nothing changes.

 5. Let’s stop circling the wagons.
 Only discussing race related issues with our own race advances nothing.
 Let’s have open minded, judgment-free discussions with diverse people so that we all might learn and elevate our lives and society.

 6. If you are in the media, stop sensationalizing.
 Be responsible.
 Don’t report your version of the facts to fuel negativity.
 Or worse.
 The fact that people buy it is a very poor reason to do it.
 You must be better than appealing to peoples baser instincts.
 You must be part of the solution or you are part of the problem.

 7. If you are only in it for yourself, get out.
-Whether it be a meeting, rally, press conference, or a conversation, it isn’t about you.
-If your presence or your words are divisive and do not advance the ultimate objective of improving the situation for both sides, you are not welcome.
+Whether it be a meeting, rally, press conference, or conversation, it isn’t about you.
+You are not welcome if your presence or words are divisive and do not advance the ultimate objective of improving the situation for both sides.

 8. Don’t be a bigot.
 It’s really not that hard.
 And it is so much more rewarding.

 9. Give.
-Be gracious, generous, helpful, polite and cooperative, no matter who you are, no matter where you are.
+Be gracious, generous, helpful, polite and cooperative, no matter who you are or where you are.
 Imagine if we all just practiced this one.